TosbackCgusBridge-Bot/CGUs-versions/Cableone/Terms of Service.md

 Sparklight may make changes to the information provided in this site, or to the products or services provided herein, at any time without notice.
 However, Sparklight has no obligation to provide such modifications or updates, or to continue to provide access to this site and may discontinue this site at any time in its sole discretion.

-Sparklight Footer Business
+Business

-*   Sparklight Small Business Solutions
+*   Small Business Solutions
-*   Sparklight Large Business Solutions
+*   Large Business Solutions
-*   Sparklight Business Carrier &.
+*   Carrier &.
 Wholesale Solutions

 Advertising

-*   Sparklight Digital Marketing
+*   Digital Marketing
-*   Sparklight Creative Services
+*   Creative Services
-*   Sparklight Business TV Advertising
+*   TV Advertising

 Legal

-*   Sparklight Open Internet &.
+*   Open Internet &.
 Network Management
-*   Sparklight Terms &.
+*   Term &.
 Conditions
-*   Sparklight Privacy Policy
+*   Privacy Policy
-*   Sparklight Acceptable Use Policy
+*   Acceptable Use Policy
-*   Sparklight Closed Captioning
+*   Closed Captioning
-*   Sparklight Accessibility
+*   Accessibility
-*   Sparklight Cable Service Guard
+*   Cable Service Guard
-*   Sparklight Copyright Notice
+*   Copyright Notice
-*   Sparklight Annual Notice
+*   Annual Notice

-I want to

-*   Order New Service
-*   View or Pay Bill
-*   Check Email
-*   View TV Everywhere
-*   Get Support

-I want to
+I Want To

 *   Order New Service
 *   View or Pay Bill